E.J. Lace

 Ughhhhhhh!!

-I’m letting another scream out into my pillow when a knock hits the door.
+I’m in the middle of another scream into my pillow when there’s a knock at the door.
 Just by the sound of it, I know it’s not Mom, and Cami doesn’t knock.

-My stomach drops to my feet as my heart thunders.
+My stomach drops to my feet as my heart pounds.

 Oh no.